sisoje/viewmodelify-swift/README.md

 }
 ```

-Oh shit, now we have the business-logic and the state inside the View, even though that View once was a Model, but now its a View, a View without frame colors and stuff...\
+Oh no, now we have the business-logic and the state inside the View, even though that View once was a Model, but now its a View, a View without frame colors and stuff...\
 This looks like a crap to a clean-coder.
 Our business-logic is moving the age.
 And we have State is inside the View!
 But wait View is also just a value so how do we fix this Apple crap!?
 You have to give us patterns Apple or we are doomed!

 # Unlearning the MVVM